PerCollECT/RadarRami/README.md

 #### Graph visualization

 The visualization is a directed acyclic graph based on [d3 DAG](https://github.com/erikbrinkman/d3-dag) with a Sugiyama base layout.
+It is controlled in `dag.js`

 ### How to setup the development environment with VS Code